 “SHE’S still alive.”
 Klias’ voice seemed to come from far away.
 “Baphrem?
 Baphrem.
 She’s still alive.”

-Baphrem stared at the bloodied, broken body in his hands unable to see anything else.
+Baphrem stared at the bloodied, broken body in his hands, unable to see anything else.
 The face was burned beyond recognition and the arms were two useless stumps.
-It looked as though she had a broken leg and several broken ribs.
-One was poking out through her skin.
+It looked as though she had a broken leg and several broken ribs, one of them poking out through her skin.
 His mind kept trying to find the woman he knew in the tortured body in front of him and couldn’t.

 He remembered her wide-eyed expression when she stared at him, the way her eyes flashed with anger or rounded in surprise.
 He remembered her touch while he entered her body and her tears when he had asked her to leave.